pnnl/ExaGO/docs/web/scopflow.md

 ```
 mpiexec -n <N> ./SCOPFLOW <options>
 ```
 where \<options\> are the available command line options as given in the next section.

 ### Options
 The current version has several options available for SCOPFLOW.
 These options can be either set through the options file `options/scopflowoptions` or via the command line.

 #### Network file (-netfile <netfilename>):
-Set the name of the network file (MATPOWER format only currently).
-There is support for reading the PSSE format as well, but the PSSE raw data file does not contain the generator cost data.
-A separate file needs to be set for the generator cost which is not supported yet with SCOPFLOW.
+Set the name of the network file.
+Only MATPOWER format is currently supported.

 ```
 mpiexec -n <N> ./SCOPFLOW -netfile <netfilename>